During the application process you must complete a study plan (learning agreement).

 The learning agreement contains the courses you are planning to take at UNISI and the ECTS credits allocated.

-If you need the learning agreement signed before you arrive in Siena, please send it to the email address of your Erasmus coordinator.
+In order to get the learning agreement signed before you arrive in Siena, please send it to the email address of your Erasmus coordinator.

 - Here you can find a template of the learning agreement with the data you need to fill out your own learning agreement: